yormy/tripwire-laravel/_docs/00___TODO.md

 # Documentation
 # EXTEND
+Send the user an email when they are blocked (only on first block of the day)

 ## File validation
 - file checker : upload checker (laravelvalidation/upload middleware) +certain file types / sizes